microsoft/Mastering-the-Marketplace/saas/README.md

 1. SaaS Offer Overview
 1. Purchasing a SaaS Application
-1. Publishing a Private SaaS Offer (Lab)
+1. Buying and Publishing a Private SaaS Offer (Lab)
 3. SaaS Offer Technical Overview
 4. Configuring a SaaS Offer in Partner Center (Lab)
 5. Installing the SaaS Accelerator on Azure (Lab)